DS-100/fa23/gradproject.md

 ### Checkpoint 3: Project Report First Draft + Internal Peer Review (20%)

 Please refer to the section on the <a href="#final-project-report">Final Project Report</a> for more information on how your first draft will roughly be graded.
+Your first draft will be graded more leniently than your final submission, but we're still looking for largely the same elements.

 <!---